Functional Movement Testing - If You Aren't Assessing, Then You're Guessing!

-Our approach involves a thorough functional movement assessment that looks to identify the overlying cause of injury or pain, not just the pain itself.
-This helps shape a treatment plan that is designed to offer long, lasting results.
-Not just short term pain relief.
-Once a patient is pain free, further testing can be done to begin a performance based regimen.
+Our approach involves a thorough functional movement assessment process that looks to identify the overlying cause of injury or pain, not just the pain itself.
+This helps to shape a treatment plan to assure long term resiliency.
+We use a hybrid system of the processes listed below as well as breaking down exercise movements such as squatting and running.